Realwhisky/Tricks-for-better-detection-performance-of-YOLO-v3/README.md

 My tricks for better performance of small targets detection, already tested on VEDAI dataset

-## 《Dual Efficient Self-attention Network for Target Detection in Aerial Imagery》
+## 《Dual Efficient Self-attention Network for Target Detection in Aerial Imagery》 （DEAN）
+DEAN mainly builds a new structure consisting of the DAN-ResNet block with deconvolution model for small targets detection and an OH-Focal Loss function is proposed for network training.

 ### A : Spatial self-attention and channel self-attention module for feature refinement
 Attention plays an important role in the way humans perceive their surrounding environment.
 When looking at a picture, people always focus on the highlighted parts and selectively obtain information to make corresponding judgments.
 Inspired by this, we combine a dual selfattention network of position and channel to learn higher-quality convolutional features, where self means autonomous learning and adaptive weight allocation between feature maps and channels.